-- fruiting body is up to 30cm wide, white or yellow/brown tinted, shaped like a cauliflower head with a spongy, curly rosette exterior.
+- fruiting body is up to 30 cm broad, whitish to yellowish, shaped like a cauliflower head with a spongy, curly rosette exterior.

-- flesh is white, firm, with many branches arising from a hidden central stalk.
+- branches arise from a hidden central stalk

 - appears in the late summer and fall.